flarebyte/beaming_yggdrasil/DECISIONS.md

 -   There must be mechanisms to send messages from the user's perspective.

+**Event Sequence Model**
+Each change is treated as an append-only event within its group (e.g., topic, project), assigned a monotonic sequence number (`sequence`).
+This sequence is included in every WebSocket push.
+Clients use it to detect missing events and re-establish state by querying “events after last seen sequence.”
+This helps ensure message continuity and recovery after a connection loss.

 **Extensibility and Callbacks**

 -   Framework must allow registration of external callbacks to handle cache